rkcreative/aws-image-handler/README.md

 $imageHandler->resize(200, 200);

 // Generate the URL for the transformed image
-$url = $imageHandler->url('path/to/image.jpg');
+$url = $imageHandler->createUrl('path/to/image.jpg');
 ```

-In this example, the `resize` macro is used to set the desired image dimensions, and then the `url` method is used to generate the URL for the transformed image.
+In this example, the `resize` macro is used to set the desired image dimensions, and then the `createUrl` method is used to generate the URL for the transformed image.
 The resulting URL will look something like this:

 ```
 https://your-cloudfront-url.com/eyJidWNrZXQiOiJidWNrZXQiLCJrZXkiOiJwYXRoL3RvL2ltYWdlLmpwZyIsImVkaXRzIjp7InJlc2l6ZSI6eyJ3aWR0aCI6MjAwLCJoZWlnaHQiOjIwMH19fQ==